 - The cake is best eaten soon after icing/glazing because the icing separates after some time (as mentioned above) - this problem doesn't occur with the sugar syrup option though.

-- Glaze/ice the bottom of the cake rather than the top - the surface of the bottom is much more even
+- If using the glaze, place this on the bottom of the cake rather than the top - the surface of the bottom is much more even

 💥 Using a blender if you don't own a food processor